-The IMES – Evening & Weekend Programme is addressed to professionals who are looking for a change in their career or who are seeking a specialisation as EU Project Manager and Consultant in EU Funding Programmes.
+The IMES – Evening & Weekend Programme is addressed to a public of professionals looking for a change in their career or seeking to specialise as EU Project Managers and Consultants in EU Funding Programmes.

-This Master is designed to provide students with an in-depth knowledge of the European Union institutional structure, functioning and policies, and with a sound understanding of the EU funding methods and Project Cycle Management tools and techniques.
-To this end, a thorough academic section is combined with hands-on practical work on European projects and tenders and with testimonials from policy advisors and, project managers and EU officials.
-At the end of the Master, participants will be able to effectively match project ideas with available EU funds, to draft, coordinate and manage European projects and tenders according to the guidelines set by the European Commission and they will have had the opportunity to be introduced to several professionals from this sector.
+This course is tailored to provide participants with insights on the European Union institutional structure, functioning and underlying policies, and with a sound understanding of the EU funding methods and Project Cycle Management tools and techniques.
+To this end, the initial classes’ approach is academic, to prepare the ground for the practical module on European projects and tenders that begins right after the first one.
+The programme also includes a third module made focuses held by expert consultants, policy advisors or EU officials on policies and rules of the most relevant funding programmes of the EU ( Horizon Europe, Erasmus+, External Aid).
+At the end of the programme, participants will be able to effectively match project ideas with available EU funds, to draft, coordinate and manage European projects and tenders according to the guidelines set by the European Commission and they will have had the opportunity to be introduced to several professionals operating in this field.

-The aim of this section is to provide an overall comprehensive understanding of the theoretical knowledge needed for EU Project Management.
-Here, the topic of the European construction is analysed from the historical, juridical and economic points of view.
+The aim of this section is to set the ground with the proper theoretical knowledge needed to step into EU Project Management.
+Here, the topic of European construction is analysed from historical, juridical and economic points of view.

 Section 2 – Successful EU projects and tenders: design and management tools and techniques

-The second section focuses on learning the mechanisms, tools and criteria for designing and managing successful EU-funded projects and tenders.
-What is the quality frame of a project; what is the Project Cycle Management and Logical Framework Approach; how do I structure a work plan and what are the correct project drafting techniques; how do I develop a communication and dissemination plan, a quality monitoring plan, a sustainability and exploitation plan; how do I structure a project budget; what are the tools for efficient project implementation, partnership management, project monitoring and reporting; what are EU procurement procedures and how do I structure a tender offer for an EU institution.
-These are the queries that this section addresses.
+The second section focuses on the acquisition of the right mechanisms, tools and criteria for designing and managing successful EU-funded projects and tenders.
+What is the quality frame of a project; what is the Project Management²; how do I structure a work plan and what are the correct project drafting techniques; how do I develop a communication and dissemination plan, a quality monitoring plan, a sustainability and exploitation plan; how do I structure a project budget; what are the tools for efficient project implementation, partnership management, project monitoring and reporting; what are EU procurement procedures and how do I structure a tender offer for an EU institution.
+These are the queries addressed in this section.

 The student learns through a learning-by-doing approach, with the support of case studies and interactive workshops.